If he won't do the chores, offer him a blow job, says a married female GQ writer.

 Almost every cohabiting couple tiffs over household chores now and then.
 When faced with a dirty sink, most of us will resort to one of two things: nagging our guy until he gives in, or doing it ourselves even though it's definitely not our turn.
 Unless you're naturally generous, the latter usually leads to resentment, which is why Kelly Oxford, a contributor to GQ magazine, suggests that women offer men sexual favors in exchange for doing the chores.
 5 Super-Sneaky Ways To Get Your Man To Do Actual Housework

 Yes, you read that correctly.
 Imagine coming home to a trash can overflowing with banana peels and a pizza box from two days ago.
 The last thing you want to do is haul it out, but your guy's tired too and you're way past the spontaneous chivalry stage.
 Instead of wheedling him about being a gentleman, try offering him a blow job!
 Oxford also suggests miming a sexy gesture.
 The next thing you know, the trash will be empty and the two of you will be on the floor (after he washes his hands, of course).
-5 Steps To The Most Sensual Sex Massage You've Ever Given
+There Are Only 5 Steps Between You And The Hottest Sex Massage, EVER

 It doesn't even have to be chores, she says.
 Say you're craving a Slurpee but it's late at night and both of you are in your pajamas.
 Offer to have sex on the balcony, and he'll be out the door.
 Over time, you can adjust these favors according to what it is you demand.
 If your request comes in three parts (run to the store for moisturizer, hair bands and Red Bull), offer "a three-position sex session" along with something kinky, like fishnet stockings.
 Sex Moves To Try For Every Occasion